-10 At-Home Foot Peels That Actually Work
+8 At-Home Foot Peels That Rival Baby Foot In Grossly Satisfying Results

-Warm weather may be good for freeing up the subway aisles from space-sucking puffer coats, but it also means one more thing: Your feet, after seeing only the inside of your winter boots the last six months, will now be on full display — cracked heels and all.
+The incoming warm weather may be good for your psyche, but it also means one more thing: Your feet, after seeing only the inside of your slippers the last two months, will now be on full display for your whole quaranteam — cracked heels and all.
 Fortunately for all of us, that's precisely why foot peels exist.

-Of course, you could try Baby Foot, the OG peel responsible for melting some of the toughest calluses across the internet.
-Seven to 10 days after slipping on the gel-lined booties, you'll experience a shedding process that is downright gross, amazing, and unlike anything else out there.
-It will, however, also set you back $25.
+Of course, you could try Baby Foot, the O.G. peel responsible for melting some of the toughest calluses across the internet.
+Seven to ten days after slipping on the gel-lined booties, you'll experience a week-long shedding process that is downright gross, amazing, and unlike anything else out there.
+It will, however, also set you back $25 — and because we're all apparently on the same page these days, it's selling out fast.

-So, if you're new to the foot-peel craze and looking for a lower price point, there are dozens of other options.
+So, if you're new to the foot-peel craze and looking for a lower price point or a shorter wait time, there are a few other options.
 Here, we've rounded up the best ones you can get for under $20 — because nobody deserves what's happening under our socks right now.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.